 Crawl

-When most of us read the word [[Crawl]] we assume its referring to the act of dragging ones body across the ground.
-However, there is another meaning, that is the obnoxious act of trying to gain approval from those we see above us.
+When most of us read the word [[Crawl]] we assume it's referring to the act of dragging one's body across the ground.
+However, there is another meaning: the obnoxious act of trying to gain approval from those we see above us.
 The act of crawling forces oneself to place them in a degrading position, dragging their body forwards in hope of receiving a much needed comfort of approval.
-Within this piece, we see a skeleton reaching out with its mouth aghast it's clear that they were seeking something... but what?
+Within this piece, we see a skeleton reaching out with its mouth aghast; it's clear that they were seeking something... but what?

 Spire

-When I create landscapes in Bryce I often lean towards depicting a [[ruined world]].
-This hellscape is an example of that, spikes envelop the scene as fire burns above, even half the image has been scorched in the process.
+When I create landscapes in Bryce, I often lean towards depicting a [[ruined world]].
+This hellscape is an example of that; spikes envelop the scene as fire burns above, and even half the image has been scorched in the process.

 Wolstenholme